bigvisionai/docker-course-1/README.md

 # Course-1 Docker Image
-This image consists of CPP and Python3 installation of OpenCV-4.4.0.
+This image consists of CPP and Python3 installation of OpenCV.
 You can use this image to run CPP and Python3 code on the terminal, or create CPP and Python3 notebooks.

 # How to run
 ### Our favourite run command is:
-#### `docker run -it --rm --mount type=bind,source="$(pwd)"/work,target=/work -p 8888:8888 opencvcourses/course-1:latest`
+#### `docker run -it --rm --mount type=bind,source="$(pwd)"/work,target=/work -p 8888:8888 opencvcourses/course-1`

 `-it` starts an interactive shell.
 This switch is always needed to start the container.
 Otherwise, it will start and stop instantly.
 <br>